cxli233/SimpleTidy_GeneCoEx/benchmark_against_WGCNA.md

 ![Tepary diagnostic stats](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/Results/WGCNA_tepary_power.svg)

 The power curve on the left look a bit funny.
 It might be due to we are constraining the genes we put into WGCNA.
-But regardless the reason, both curves stablized at a power of 16.
+But regardless of the reason, both curves stablized at a power of 16.
 So, I picked 16 and roll with it.

 ## Module detection
 After gene co-expression modules are detected, I looked at their correspondence with the treatments.